AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ![Effect of the learning rate for a single neuron.](06-Data/figures/learningRateSingleNeuron.png){#fig:learningRateSingleNeuron}

 Figure @fig:learningRateSingleNeuron represents the error curves during the training for five different values of the learning rate (0.001, 0.01, 0.1, 0.2, and 0.3).
-The graphs indicates that higher the learning rate, quicker it learns.
+The graphs indicates that the higher the learning rate, the quicker it learns.

 The effect observed on a single sigmoid neuron _cannot_ be observed on a whole network.
 We can train a network for the Iris dataset for different values of the learning rate.
 Consider the script: